obiddle/project_002/README.md

 # Run the Application

-The simplest way to start this server is:
+The simplest way to run the app is:

 ```
 npm start
 ```

-Browse the app at http://localhost:8000/app/index.html.
+Then view it locally at http://localhost:8000/app/index.html.